Riggs333/KeyboardShortcutKatas.Python/KeyboardShortcutKatas/ExpandSelection.md

 # Expand Selection

 Place the cursor somewhere in the block of code you want to extract as a function.
 Use 'expand selection' NOT THE MOUSE!
 Lookup the keyboard shortcut for your tool, it's often Alt-⬆

-## Refactor TennisGame1
+## Refactor TennisGame1.py
 Use expand selection to select the piece of code shown, then use 'extract method' or 'extract variable' or 'extract constant' with the name given.
 Do not use the mouse!
-Lookup the keyboard shortcuts for your tool.

 Keep these instructions at the side of the window somewhere.
-Run the tests after each refactoring.
+Run the test in TennisTest.py after each refactoring.

-## isTie
+## is_tie
 variable
 <pre>
-m_score1 == m_score2
+self.p1points == self.p2points
 </pre>

-## scoreWhenTied
+## score_when_tied
 method
 <pre>
-switch (m_score1)
-{
+result = {
-    case 0:
+    0: "Love-All",
-        score = "Love-All";
-        break;
-    case 1:
+    1: "Fifteen-All",
-        score = "Fifteen-All";
-        break;
-    case 2:
+    2: "Thirty-All",
-        score = "Thirty-All";
-        break;
-    default:
-        score = "Deuce";
-        break;

-}
+}.get(self.p1points, "Deuce")
 </pre>

 ## ALL